ABOUT THE FIELDS INSTITUTE

 Major funding is provided by the Ontario Ministry of Training, Colleges and Universities and the federal Natural Sciences and Engineering Research Council (NSERC).

-Our seven principal sponsoring universities are: Carleton University, McMaster University, the University of Ottawa, the University of Toronto, the University of Waterloo, Western University, and York University.
+Our eight principal sponsoring universities are: Carleton University, McMaster University, Queen's University, the University of Ottawa, the University of Toronto, the University of Waterloo, Western University, and York University.
+Current benefits for Principal Sponsoring Universities are described here.

-In addition there are seventeen affiliate universities: Brock University, Lakehead University, Iowa State University, Nipissing University, Queen's University, the Royal Military College of Canada, Ryerson University, the University of Guelph, the University of Houston, the Université Lille 1, the University of Manitoba, the University of Maryland, the University of Ontario Institute of Technology, the University of Saskatchewan, the University of Windsor, Trent University, and Wilfrid Laurier University.
+In addition there are sixteen affiliate universities: Brock University, Lakehead University, Iowa State University, Nipissing University, the Royal Military College of Canada, Ryerson University, the University of Guelph, the University of Houston, the Université Lille 1, the University of Manitoba, the University of Maryland, the University of Ontario Institute of Technology, the University of Saskatchewan, the University of Windsor, Trent University, and Wilfrid Laurier University.
+Current benefits for Affiliate Universities are described here.